elusivecodes/FyreForge/README.md

     - `columns` is a string or array containing the columns to use for the index, and will default to the index name.
     - `type` is a string representing the index type, and will default to "*BTREE*".
     - `unique` is a boolean indicating whether the index must be unique, and will default to *false*.
+    - `primary` is a boolean indicating whether the index is a primary key, and will default to *false*.

 ```php
 $forge->addIndex($table, $index, $options);